motorium/ansible_webmin_role/README.md

 Requirements
 ------------

-Requires root privileges.
+- Installation requires sudo privileges.
+- Systemd for services control.
+- Firewalld for firewall control (if required).
+- Python for Ansible provisioning (note that some minimal distributions do not include python out of the box).

 Role Variables
 --------------

 - `install_utilities`: False

-Set to True to install various utility packages used by Webmin management functions (wget, git, ntpdate, sntp, smartmontools)
+Set to True to install various utility packages used by Webmin management functions (wget, git, ntpdate, sntp, smartmontools).
+Note that some minimal distributions do not support all these tools out of the box and may require interactive installation.

 - `firewalld_enable`: False

-Set to True to open port 10000 via firewalld (assumes firewalld is running)
+Set to True to open port 10000 via firewalld (assumes firewalld is running).

 Dependencies
 ------------